FabricMC/fabric-docs/develop/rendering/draw-context.md

 ---
-title: Using The Drawing Context
+title: Using the Drawing Context
 description: Learn how to use the DrawContext class to render various shapes, text and textures.
 authors:
   - IMB11
 ---

-# Using The Drawing Context
+# Using the Drawing Context

 This page assumes you've taken a look at the [Basic Rendering Concepts](./basic-concepts.md) page.